-One of the most important things to do before a date starts and before you leave the house: getting your mind right.
+One of the most important things to do before a date starts and before you leave the house is getting your mind right.
 While you can’t control chemistry, compatibility, or attraction, you can make sure you’re mentally ready if they happen.

 You’ve gotta get your mind right before a date.

 If the mere mention of self-compassion made your eyes roll, I get it.
-It’s easier said than done and sometimes sounds too fluffy to be a worthy endeavor.
+It’s easier said than done.
+Sometimes it sounds too fluffy to be a worthy endeavor.
 However, it’s been proven that practicing self-compassion can have a tangible impact on our lives.